faust64/highwaytohell/API.md

 In both cases, a confirmation email would be sent to you - similar to those sent during account registration.
 Click the link to confirm your address and eventually use it as recipient setting up notifications.

+## Notes on Roles

+A newly created user comes with no permissions, limiting his access to his own settings.

+Creating a zone, an user becomes administrator for that domain.
+From the domain view, he may then grant third-party users with roles, accessing resources from this domain.

+The following roles could be used on a per-user, per-domain basis:

+ * admin: would have all privileges on a zone and its resources - including editing permissions, or deleting the zone.
+ * manager: would have global read and write privileges over our zone resources - including enabling or disabling DNSSEC
+ * operator: would have read and write privileges over records and health checks
+ * viewer: would have read accesses over resources from our zone